Nickster28/InstantMessage/README.md

 ![Alt text](/../master/Screenshot.png?raw=true)

 To run this project, just download and enter `npm start` to start the server.
 This project relies on socket.io to communicate between the different chat clients.

+Thanks to http://cssdeck.com/labs/6mifhkdc for the CSS for the speech bubbles.